THE POWER OF PERSONALIZATION: B2METRIC'S PRODUCT RECOMMENDATIONS FOR E-COMMERCE

-Did you know that 49% of consumers said they have purchased a product that they did not initially intend to buy after receiving a personalized recommendation?
-Actually, without going further with the research you can just look at your own experience.
+Did you know that 49% of consumers said they had purchased a product they did not intend to buy after receiving a personalized recommendation?
+Actually, you can look at your own experience without going further with the research.
 Nobody clicks a website and leaves it with just one shirt purchased anymore.
 And customers actively want that experience.
-52% of consumers say they would share personal data in exchange for product recommendations.
+For example, 52% of consumers say they would share personal data in exchange for product recommendations.

 Dynamic pricing is adjusting products’ prices throughout the day.
 In a way, it’s making sure to have optimum prices while variables are changing.
-The main reason to use this method is increasing product profit and chances of sale at the same time.
-Dynamic pricing is the fast alternative for fixed prices.
-COVID-19 showed us the world can change so much in a little time.
-So instead of having set prices for a period of time, companies can adjust the ever-changing market with updating their prices multiple times per day.
+The main reason to use this method is to increase product profit and the chances of a sale simultaneously.
+In addition, dynamic pricing is a fast alternative to fixed prices.
+COVID-19 showed us that the world can change so much in some time.
+So instead of setting prices for a period, companies can adjust to the ever-changing market by updating their prices multiple times per day.

-Sometimes dynamic pricing gets confused with personalized pricing.
-The difference is that dynamic pricing looks at the bigger picture while personalized pricing focuses on an individual.
-So dynamic pricing analyzes your products and their relative value in relation to the rest of the market.
-Personalized pricing, on the other hand, looks at individual consumer behaviors and changes the product’s value based on previous shopping experience of that particular consumer.
+Sometimes dynamic pricing needs to be clarified with personalized pricing.
+This is because dynamic pricing looks at the bigger picture, while personalized pricing focuses on an individual.
+So dynamic pricing analyzes your products and their relative value concerning the rest of the market.
+Personalized pricing, on the other hand, looks at individual consumer behaviors and changes the product’s value based on the previous shopping experience of that particular consumer.

 1- The first impression: Home page